ovh/docs/pages/cloud/vps/rescue/guide.en-gb.md

 ---
-title: Activating rescue mode on a VPS
+title: Activating and using rescue mode on a VPS
 slug: rescue
-excerpt: Find out how to use the OVHcloud rescue mode for troubleshooting
+excerpt: Find out how to activate and use rescue mode on a VPS
 section: Diagnostics and rescue mode
 ---

-**Last updated 11th Febuary 2022**
+**Last updated 2nd May 2022**

 ## Objective